AIM-ENE-feb25/triptop-groep-tweeeeeeeeeeeeeeeeeeeeee/doc/architecture/decisions/0007-implement-as-building-block-pattern.md

 ## Consequences

-Code without a pattern could be suboptimal
+Code without a pattern could be suboptimal and might not be as easy to understand